ag-sanjjeev/Bootstrap-Notes/docs/v5/components.dropdowns.md

   - `getInstance()` - Static method which allows to get the dropdown instance.
   - `getOrCreateInstance()` - Static method which returns a dropdown instance or create a new one in case it wasn't initialized yet.

-- Events related to collapse:
+- Events related to dropdown:
   - `show.bs.dropdown` - It triggers an event when the show instance method is invoked.
   - `shown.bs.dropdown` - It triggers an event when the dropdown menu gets visible to the user.
   - `hide.bs.dropdown` - It triggers an event when the hide instance method is invoked.